Art Director (Film, Television or Stage)

 - go over the script with the director to plan what sets need to be built

-- prepare a budget for the art department
+- prepare a budget for the set design and build

-- design the set and co-ordinate its building to ensure it happens on time and within budget
+- build or co-ordinate the building of sets to ensure it happens on time and within budget

 - work with wardrobe and make-up departments

-- work with special effects companies to design special effects
+- work with special effects companies or teams to design special effects

 - prepare a daily breakdown of the script before shooting to confirm all sets and props are complete and in working order.